JeffSpindler/Factorio-Mods/MaxRateCalculator/README.md

 ### 1.2.10
 * Fixed to work with modded versions of beacons, such as Creative Mode's Super Beacon.
 * Speed cost won't go lower than 20%

+### 1.2.11
+* Fixed bug with new games getting fatal error when hotkey pressed for first time